Nutritionist (Dietitian)

 Eastern Michigan University

 Eastern Michigan University’s College of Health and Human Services offers a fully online master’s of human nutrition degree program and a coordinated bachelor’s degree program in dietetics.
 While this program will prepare students to treat and prevent dietary and nutritional problems, it does not allow students to seek a registered dietitian nutritionist (RDN) credential.
-The school does, however, offer bachelor’s and master’s degree programs in dietetics.
+However, the school offers bachelor’s and master’s degree programs in dietetics.

 The coordinated bachelor of science program in dietetics is accredited by ACEND.
-It is offered both on-campus and online and prepares students who are seeking RD credentials.
+It is offered both on-campus and online and prepares students seeking RD credentials.
 Eastern Michigan University offers out-of-state students a fully online education at in-state tuition rates.

 • Location: Ypsilanti, MI